 Even the slightest mistake in your email subject could completely derail the tone of your email.
 When you made a slight mistake in the capitalization of your subject, you might have already missed the mark and the receiver of the email may completely disregard the rest of your email.

 By learning the best email subject capitalization techniques, you will be able to stand out from the rest of the emails crowding inboxes these days.
 You will be able to communicate with other people more efficiently.
-In this article, we are going to share to you what you need to know about email subject capitalization.
+In this article, we are going to share with you what you need to know about email subject capitalization.
 We are also going to provide you several examples so that you could differentiate a good subject line from a bad subject line.

 Using Sentence Case in Email Subject Lines